0BAB1/HOLY_CORE_COURSE/tutorial.md

 > But why a single 0 and not two ? an instruction is 32 bits ! so the theorical minimum offset is 4Bytes not 2Bytes !

-Yes and no, This allows the user to point on "half words" on 16 bits. **In our case, this is not useful** and will autamatically be discarded by the way we implemented our memory. **BUT** it can be useful if the Compressed extension set is implemented, but this is out of the scope of this tutorial.
+Yes and no, This allows the user to point on "half words" on 16 bits. **In our case, this is not useful** and will autamatically be discarded by the way we implemented our memory. **BUT** it can be useful if the **Compressed** extension set is implemented, but this is out of the scope of this tutorial.
+(It's a pain to work with AND it's optional so let's just not do that for now).

 ### 4.1.c : Verification